gongjian1981/SENG8091-Group/actions/owner.md

 Frontend:

 > Display a list of promotions with `Edit` and `Delete` buttons.
 When `Edit` is clicked, show a pre-filled form.
 When `Delete` is clicked, show a confirmation dialog before calling the delete API.

+### Requirement 2.3

+Business user can view how many times each promotion has been redeemed.

+#### Action 9:

+Prerequisites: Action 7.

+Backend:

+> Implement an API that returns a list of promotions for the business, including each `promotionId`, `title`, and `redeemedCount`.

+Frontend:

+> On the promotions page, display a `Redeemed` counter next to each promotion using the data fetched from the API.